Particular/docs.particular.net/samples/nhibernate/custom-mappings/sample.md

 * Use NHibernate.Mapping.Attributes
 * Loquacious Configuration (native fluent api)

-There are probably even other options but these are the most frequently used.
+There are probably even other options, but these are the most frequently used.

+Which method to use depends on if you want to specify the mapping as xml, fluent code or code attributes.
+There can be small performance differences during startup but not when processing messages.

-NOTE: It is not required to create a custom mapping for all sagas.
-Look at the samples on how to both load the auto mapped classes and the custom mappings.
+NOTE: It is not required to create a custom mapping for all sagas if only one saga needs one.
+The NHibernate configuration in each sample type demonstrate how both generated and custom mappings can work simultaneously.

 See [NHibernate configuration](/nservicebus/nhibernate/configuration.md) on how you can pass a configuration object to the NServiceBus NHibernate configuration.